Q&A

 Q. Would a World Federation mean the end of national identity?

 A. Absolutely not.
 Countries would still maintain their languages, cultures, and traditions.
-A World Federation would only govern global issues—not local policies, economies, or cultural matters.
+A World Federation would only govern on global issues—not local policies, economies, or cultural matters.

 Q. Who decides the laws in a World Federation